gyurisc/gyurisc.github.io/source/_posts/2016-06-13-how-to-generate-typescript-classes-from-c-number-like-a-pro.markdown

  - Then click Install.
  - Restart Visual Studio.

+## Using it

-Then this is how you use it:
+After installing the plugin this is how you use it:

 {%img /images/UseTypeScriptPaste_002.gif 'Using TypeScriptSyntaxPaste plugin' 'Animated git showing how to use TypeScriptSyntaxPage plugin in Visual Studio.NET 2015' %}